How to Buy

 • Check UW Surplus for previously used items that are available at considerable savings.

 Important: If you have questions or need assistance regarding an upcoming purchase, contact the Procurement Services Contracting team and get them involved early.
-To find a team member, use the link below and search for the “Strategic Sourcing and Contracts” section.
+To find a team member, use the link below for a list of commodities and team members.

 Responsible Purchasing